arduino/docs-content/content/arduino-cloud/06.features/12.advanced-map/content.md

 tags: [Arduino Cloud, Map, GPS, Location]
 ---

 The **advanced map widget** is used to track the location of a cloud Thing and draw a path between the different logged points.
-You can track the data in both real time, select from a specific time period while selecting the variables you want to display.
+You can track GPS locations in real time or chose a specific time frame for location tracking.
+The look of the tracks between points and map pin can also be customized.

 ![The advanced map widget.](assets/world-map.gif)